-6.27 At Lyng Church of England Primary we have a named Mental Health Lead.
+6.27 At the Academy we have a named Mental Health Lead.
 There are clear systems and processes in place for identifying possible mental health problems and work with other agencies as required to respond to these concerns.
-Designated Safeguarding Leads make reference to the 'Mental Health and Behaviour in Schools' DfE guidance for further support.
+Designated Safeguarding Leads make reference to the Mental Health and Behaviour in Schools' DfE guidance for further support.

-Online Safety
+Online safety

-6.28 At Lyng Church of England Primary School all staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
+6.28 At the Academy all school staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
 We understand that in many cases abuse will take place concurrently via online channels and in daily life.
-We know that children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography.
+We know that children can also abuse their peers online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography.

-- 6.29, We will ensure online safety is a running and interrelated theme throughout the curriculum and is reflected in relevant policies, teacher training, the role and responsibilities of the designated safeguarding lead and any parental engagement. - 6.30 More details can be found in our policy documents on Online Safety.
+6.29 As part of the requirement for staff to undergo regular updated safeguarding training, online safety training is also delivered.
+We will ensure that online safety is a running and interrelated theme throughout the curriculum and is reflected in relevant policies, teacher training, the role and responsibilities of the designated safeguarding lead and any parental engagement.